MicrosoftDocs/VBA-Docs/api/PowerPoint.MediaFormat.Resample.md

  **Resample** ignores the values of parameters that are not applicable to the media.

-If the media content is not fully downloaded, this method fails and an error occurs.
-For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).
+If the media content is not fully downloaded, this method fails, and an error occurs.
+For more information about partial documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## See also